DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

     columns: (auto, 1fr),
     inset: 7pt,
-    [*Question*], [_Do you like to take initiative and try to make an itinerary?_<q5>], [*Goal*], [Determine whether the person prefers to organize the entire journey or most of it.], )
+    [*Question*], [_Do you like to take initiative and try to make an itinerary?_<q5>], [*Goal*], [Determine whether the person organize the entire journey or most of it, helps validating end users and understanding if finding the cheapest option is a priority.], /*[*Goal*], [Determine whether the person prefers to organize the entire journey or most of it.],*/ )
   #table(
     columns: (auto, 1fr),
     inset: 7pt,
     [*Question*], [_Why do not you like to take initiative?_], [*Goal*],
-    [Check why the person does not like to take initiative because the majority of people get bored of finding information.], [*Linked to*], [#link(<q5>)[_Do you like to take initiative and try to make an itinerary?_]], )
+    [Check why the person does not like to take initiative because finds the information searching process boring or difficult.], /*[Check why the person does not like to take initiative because the majority of people get bored of finding information.],*/
+    [*Linked to*], [#link(<q5>)[_Do you like to take initiative and try to make an itinerary?_]], )
   #table(
     columns: (auto, 1fr),
     inset: 7pt,
-    [*Question*], [_How did you find all of the information you needed?_], [*Goal*], [Assess whether the process of gathering information was challenging or disorganized.], )
+    [*Question*], [_How did you find all of the information you needed?_], [*Goal*], [Assess whether the process of gathering information was challenging or disorganized, so requiring large amount of time.], )
   #table(
     columns: (auto, 1fr),